ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 }
 ```

-Optionally, you can remove `90-output-stdout.conf` so that the logs for Logstash itself won't be filled with garbage.
+Optionally you can remove `90-output-stdout.conf` so that the logs for Logstash itself won't be filled with garbage.
 Now that we have a working configuration, it's possible to start the Logstash service.

 ```bash
 service logstash restart
 ```

-If you browse to `http://localhost/kibana`, you should start seeing logs flowing in.
+If you browse to `http://localhost/kibana` you should start seeing logs flowing in.

 ### Common issues